ionos-cloud/module-ansible/docs/api/compute-engine/cube_server.md

 # cube_server

-Create, update, destroy, update, start, stop, and reboot a Ionos CUBE virtual machine.
+Create, update, destroy, update, resume, suspend, and reboot a Ionos CUBE virtual machine.
 When the virtual machine is created it can optionally wait for it to be 'running' before returning.

 ## Example Syntax